ELTEGANI/Covid19-Tracker-App/README.md

 ## About
-it loads all the data from this [NovelCOVID](https://github.com/NovelCOVID/API) NovelCovid/API Documentation can be found [here](https://corona.lmao.ninja/docs/) thank you guys for the awesome work 😃😃.The app Provides feature below
+it loads all the data from this [NovelCOVID](https://github.com/NovelCOVID/API) thank you guys for the awesome work 😃😃.The app Provides features below
 - offline capable.
 - Clean and Simple Material UI.
 - It supports dark theme🌗.